List of mass stabbing incidents (2010–2019): Žd’ár nad Sázavou, Czech Republic (November 2014)

-On October 14, 2014, a women suffering from schizophrenia Killed one student and injured 2 others and a police negotiator at a secondary school.
+On 14 October 2014, a woman suffering from schizophrenia killed one student and injured 2 others and a police negotiator at a secondary school.

 2015

 Sumoto, Japan (March 2015)

-On March 9, 2015, a man killed 5 people in a prolonged stabbing attack.
+On 9 March 2015, a man killed 5 people in a prolonged stabbing attack.

 Jerusalem, Israel (July 2015)

 Yishai Shlisel, who was previously arrested for stabbing 3 people in 2005 at the Jerusalem gay pride parade, stabbed and injured six marchers at the Jerusalem gay pride parade on 30 July 2015.
 It was three weeks after he was released from jail for the 2005 incident.
 One of the victims, 16-year-old Shira Banki, died of her wounds at the Hadassah Medical Center three days later, on 2 August 2015.
 Shortly after, Prime Minister Netanyahu offered his condolences, adding "We will deal with the murderer to the fullest extent of the law."

 Sliven, Bulgaria (November 2015)

-On 6 November 2015, a 28-year-old man stabbed a bunch of people killing one person and injuring three others before shooting and injuring himself.
+On 6 November 2015, a 28-year-old man stabbed three people with a butterfly knife on the steps of a secondary school in Sliven.
+One of them, a 15-year-old girl, died while the other two, a 40-year-old teacher and another 28-year-old man were injured.
+The perpetrator had been a friend and neighbour to the killed student and in 2014, he had asked to enter a relationship with the then-14-year-old girl.
+She refused and told her mother about his advances, also informing the attacked teacher when the perpetrator began writing her threatening messages.
+Following a suicide attempt, the perpetrator convinced the girl to a meeting at the school, with the teacher and a friend of the perpetrator watching the scene from a distance out of suspicion.
+The perpetrator had caught both of the female victims off-guard by firing a gas pistol at them, stabbing the girl twenty times and the teacher three times; the friend was scared off by the gunfire.
+The perpetrator fled the scene for the back of the school, where he shot and injured himself using the pistol.
+In 2016, the perpetrator was given a maximum prison sentence of 30 years.